chuembucket/charliehuemmler.xyz/portfolio.md

 #### [Fishtown Dashboard](https://chuembucket.github.io/fishtownmap/site/)

 For the final project in this course, I built a dashboard displaying housing and land use characteristics of the Fishtown neighborhood, imagining the Fishtown Neighbors Association  Zoning Committee as the user.
-By swapping between the Zoning, Building Height, and Commerce overlays, Zoning Committee members can gain relevant parcel level information, helping to facilitate meeting dialogue.
+By swapping between the Zoning, Building Height and Commerce overlays, Zoning Committee members can gain relevant parcel level information, helping to facilitate meeting dialogue.

 <img src="images/fishtownapp.png?raw=true"/>